FlorentCollin/FlorentCollin.github.io/content/posts/cave-generator/index.md

 ```

 As said earlier, we want to display a cell in white if the cell is alive and in black otherwise.
-As Bevy use a ECS, it means that we can query the entities and do some manipulations with them.
+As Bevy uses an ECS, it means that we can query the entities and do some manipulations with them.
 To change the color of a cell, we introduce a system named ``change_colors`` which is executed at each frame.
 ```rust
 impl Plugin for CaveGeneratorPlugin {
     fn build(&self, app: &mut App) {